RichardLindsay/demanding-epicurean/about.md

 permalink: /about/
 ---

+Hi, I'm Richard.
+I'm a Web Developer, working in Glasgow, Scotland.

-Hey, I'm Richard, a food and drink obsessive.
-I travel the World, eating and drinking at the finest restaurants and bars.
-Join me as I try to describe/remember what the hell happened.
+I'm a food and drink obsessive and wanted to share my experiences of travelling the World, dining at the finest restaurants on the planet.

+I live in Falkirk, Scotland with my wife Claire.